Skip to content

 To register for a seminar or workshop use the OSIRIS Online Portal.

 Full attendance in the seminars and workshops, together with any other requirements specified by the professor teaching the seminar, is necessary in order to be awarded credits.
-One full seminar or masterclass counts for 20 hours, one specialised workshop typically counts for 10 hours (unless otherwise specified).
+One full seminar or masterclass counts for 20 hours, Workshops give 10 (10-hour workshops) or 20 (20-hour workshop) credits

 For any more information on the requirements please check the SPS researchers' guide.